nuvita97/dsp-final-project/README.md

 Our project focuses on the Sentiment Analysis of Kindle Book Reviews, aiming to classify them as Positive or Negative by predicting Rating Score.
 We are utilizing the [Kindle Book Review Dataset](https://nijianmo.github.io/amazon/index.html#complete-data), a rich collection of over 2 million reviews and associated metadata for a diverse range of Kindle books.

-We have built a `Streamlit` web app for users to interact with the Machine Learning model through `FastAPI` and `PostgreSQL`
+We have built a `Streamlit` web app for users to interact with the Machine Learning model through `FastAPI` and `PostgreSQL`.
+Raw data is ingested and predicted by `Airflow` jobs, after being validated by `Great Expectations`.
+The pipeline is then monitored by a `Grafana` dashboard.

 ![Intro](images/app.png)

 ## File Descriptions

 ```
-├── images             # Store images for README
+├── airflow            # Airflow DAGs validated by Great Expectations
+│   ├── dags
+│   ├── logs
+│   └── gx
 ├── api-db             # Connect to PostgreSQL by FastAPI
 │   ├── main.py
 │   └── functions.py